giangvo/alfred-workflow-nodejs/README.md

 ```

 ### Workflow and Item - Generate feedbacks ###
-* Workflow is used to build and generate list of feedbacks
+* Workflow is used to build and generate feedbacks

 ```
 #!javascript